-The New York Immigration Coalition Immigrant Health Collaborative is a nationally recognized initiative that brings together health advocates from the NYIC’s community-based member organizations (CBOs).
-Members of the Health Collaborative are New York State of Health Navigators who serve immigrant communities by improving immigrants’ access to health care and health insurance through community education, capacity building and leadership development of CBOs, in addition to system-level advocacy.
+The New York Immigration Coalition Health Collaborative is a nationally recognized initiative that brings together the NYIC’s community-based member organizations (CBOs) and other allies concerned about immigrant health in New York State.
+Members of the Health Collaborative include New York State of Health Navigators, advocates, clinicians, and others who serve immigrant communities by improving immigrants’ access to health care and health insurance through community education, capacity building and leadership development, and system-level advocacy.

 The mission of the Health Collaborative is to advance immigrant health by convening statewide partners to share information, build networks, and advocate for improved health access.